Let’s be honest. Being a teacher and school leader can be overwhelming.

-I’ll also admit that I got caught up in wanting to be the innovative teacher, without realizing all the mistakes I was making in this journey.
+I’ll also admit that I got caught up in wanting to be the innovative teacher and leader, without realizing all the mistakes I was making in this journey.
 If you are doing things a bit differently with your students, or in your school, or in your role – check out the mistakes I share below.

 If for only one reason: to learn from someone who spent a lot of time making mistakes in the journey to new and better learning.

 How to Be a Difference Maker in Education (and three mistakes to avoid!)